Politics MAStudy level: Postgraduate

 Gender and Social Change in 20th Century Britain – 15 credits

-This module aims to provide students with a critical understanding of the issues surrounding the history of gender in twentieth century Britain, through both the prisms of theory and advanced historical skills.
+This module aims to provide you with a critical understanding of the issues surrounding the history of gender in twentieth-century Britain, through both the prisms of theory and advanced historical skills.
 This module examines how the twentieth century was a period of profound change for both men and women in Britain.
 The gendered norms established in the Victorian era gradually gave way to more permissive and progressive understandings of gender and sexuality, and Britain became an increasingly diverse society in terms of ethnicity and race.
-The century was dominated by profound periods of instability and upheaval, including two world wars, the financial calamity of the Great Depression, and the Cold War.
-Women gained the right to vote, equal pay was established as a legal requirement and by the end of the century questions of race and sexuality had become profound political questions.

 Dissertation - 50 credits